Kevin Rudd: International roles

-Since leaving the Australian Parliament, Rudd has served in senior roles for a range of international organisations and educational institutions.

 In early 2014, Rudd left Australia to work in the United States, where he was appointed a Senior Fellow at the Harvard Kennedy School's Belfer Center for Science and International Affairs in Cambridge, Massachusetts, where he completed a major research effort on the future of US-China relations.
 Through 2014 Rudd joined the Center for Strategic and International Studies as a distinguished statesman, and was appointed a distinguished fellow at both the Paulson Institute at the University of Chicago, Illinois and Chatham House, London.

-In September of that year, he was appointed Chair of the Independent Commission on Multilateralism at the International Peace Institute in Vienna, Austria, and in October became the first President of the Asia Society Policy Institute in New York City.
+In September of that year, he was appointed Chair of the Independent Commission on Multilateralism at the International Peace Institute in Vienna, Austria, and in October became the first president of the Asia Society Policy Institute in New York City.

 On 5 November 2015, Rudd was appointed to chair Sanitation and Water For All, a global partnership to achieve universal access to drinking water and adequate sanitation.
 He has also actively contributed to the World Economic Forum's Global Agenda Council on China.
 Rudd is also a member of the Berggruen Institute's 21st Century Council.
 On 21 October 2016, he was awarded an honorary professorship at Peking University.

-In 2016, Rudd asked the Government of Australia (then a government of the Liberal/National Coalition) to nominate him for Secretary-General of the United Nations.
+In 2016, Rudd asked the Government of Australia (then a government of the Liberal-National Coalition) to nominate him for Secretary-General of the United Nations.
 At its meeting on 28 July, the Cabinet was divided on his suitability for the role and, on that basis, Prime Minister Malcolm Turnbull decided to decline the request; since nomination by the Australian government was considered a necessary prerequisite for candidacy, Turnbull's decision essentially ended Rudd's campaign; Rudd later confirmed as much.
 However, there remains dispute over what if any earlier assurances Turnbull may have given to Rudd and about what happened in the Cabinet meeting.

 Rudd is also a member of the Global Leadership Foundation, a non-profit organisation comprising a network of former heads of state or government.

-In late 2022, there were calls for Rudd to be appointed as the next Australian Ambassador to the United States, when the term of the current ambassador expires in February 2023.
-On 20 December 2022, Prime Minister Anthony Albanese and Minister for Foreign Affairs Penny Wong announced that Rudd will be appointed as the 23rd Ambassador of Australia to the United States in early 2023, succeeding Arthur Sinodinos.

-Autobiography

-In October 2017, Rudd launched the first volume of his autobiography, entitled Not for the Faint-hearted: A Personal Reflection on Life, Politics and Purpose, which chronicles his life until becoming prime minister in 2007.